You’re amped and ready to break last year’s sales goals, impress your boss, and knock your B2B marketing strategy out of the park. But are you ready?

 Before your pitch has begun, they trust you and have confidence in the product or service you provide.

-A prospect had seen so much of our client work and marketing content online that his main question for us was if we were taking on any new clients at that time.
+A prospect had seen so much of our client work and marketing content online that his main question for us was asking if we were taking on any new clients at that time.
 Here’s what he said:

 As you can see, he was so well-versed in content marketing, he used a lot of our regular terminology (e.g., media relations, assets, and data-storytelling).
 When potential customers are educated on your product or services, they also have more realistic expectations for the results they should anticipate.

-As a bonus to the B2B marketing content you create, you can also use it as sales material during in-person pitches or virtual presentations.
+PRO TIP: As a bonus to the B2B marketing content you create, you can also use it as sales material during in-person pitches or virtual presentations.
 (We also do this with internal training material, such as process docs and onboarding presentations, that we don’t give out to the public.)
 Imagine the impression you will make if you can say, “As featured in the Mega Awesome and Authoritative Publication Your Industry Covets.”
-Pretty cool, huh?
+Pretty cool, right?

 Content drives customer loyalty.